 When I finally stepped back from my own path to look at the world as it related to her future, I did so with the eyes of a seasoned investor entrepreneur and former soldier.
-I looked with a mind trained to recognize potential for Return on Investment, to model Risk and Uncertainty and to design courses of action which realize returns in hostile environments.
-And it quickly became apparent to me the greatest threat to the future of our now three year old daughter was not competing ideologies or politics, a clash of religions or civilizations, nor was it a nuclear armed rogue state or stateless terrorism.
+I looked with a mind trained to recognize the potential for Return on Investment, to model Risk and Uncertainty, and to design courses of action which realize returns in hostile environments.
+And it quickly became apparent to me the greatest threat to the future of our now three-year-old daughter was not competing for ideologies or politics, a clash of religions or civilizations, nor was it a nuclear-armed rogue state or stateless terrorism.

-In pursuit of an answer to these questions, it became clear to me we could be blinded by and argue from cultural, religious, moral or political ideology until the world came down around us, or we could face the uncomfortable truth.
-And truth is, with some few exceptions which are only concerned with chaos or power, so many are willing to die because the past, present and future does not possess the same potentials for their children as it does for ours.
+In pursuit of an answer to these questions, it became clear to me we could be blinded by and argue from cultural, religious, moral, or political ideology until the world came down around us, or we could face the uncomfortable truth.
+And truth is, with a few exceptions which are only concerned with chaos or power, so many are willing to die because the past, present, and future does not possess the same potentials for their children as it does for ours.

 Globalization is nothing more than the now nearly global community that is becoming ever more integrated, becoming a single whole of myriad cultures and peoples and integrated economic engines.
 With the inexorable rise in population densities, and whether we are comfortable with it or not, the pace at which the world is becoming smaller, globalization is occurring, with boundaries between peoples becoming increasingly thinner and less obvious, is accelerating.
 And unless we wish to wall communities off from globalization, to set them up as amusement parks to showcase the Noble Savage, to deal with their own problems until such time as they become ours, this trend towards integration will continue unabated, as will the volume of those willing to fight the system, to bring modernity down.